Martingale Approach to Gambler's Ruin Problem for Correlated Random Walks: Correlated Random Walk with Delays

 \subsection{Ruin Probability for Symmetric CRW with Delays}

 Consider a three-state Markov Chain $\{X_n\}_{n\geq 1}$ with state set $\{1, 0, -1\}$ and transition matrix

 where $0\leq p,q,r<1$ and $0\leq p+r\leq 1$.
 We assume that the initial distribution is stationary, that is, it is given by We will keep the same notation for random walks, ruin probabilities, filtration and stopping time.
 We call this random walk symmetric, because states 1 and -1 enter into the picture in a symmetric way, they are interchangeable.
+More specifically, for states 1 and -1, the probabilities of staying in the same state and the probabilities of switching to state 0 are the same.
+Additionally, the probabilities of switching from 0 to 1 and -1 are equal, too.

 As before, the first step is to figure out the conditional expectation $\EE(X_{n}|\F_{n-1})$.
 We will use a technique similar to the one employed in the previous section.
 But note that in this case, $X_n^2$ is still a random variable, and the expressions for indicators of events $\{X_n=k\}$, $k=1,0,-1$ now depend on both $X_n$ and $X_n^2$.
 More specifically, we have